According to a 2023 study by Zippia, only 65% of workers in the United States are happy with their job.

 Note that an LSA could be subject to ERISA (Employee Retirement Income Security Act of 1974) if employees use it to pay for health/wellness expenses.
 It’s a good idea to consult with an employment lawyer when creating any sort of benefits program, especially when offering employees LSAs.

 Do you want more information on lifestyle spending accounts?
 Here are some FAQs that will offer clarity.

-It all depends on what employers say it can be used for, but typically, it will include perks for health/wellness, remote work, and professional development.
-It’s important for employers to survey employees and find out what kind of perks are most beneficial to them to help them feel healthy and fulfilled.
+It all depends on what employers say it can be used for, but typically, it will include benefits for health/wellness, remote work, and professional development.
+It’s important for employers to survey employees and find out what kind of benefits are most beneficial to them to help them feel healthy and fulfilled.

 Along with hiring an employment lawyer and/or making sure your legal team reviews your LSAs, you should review the rules laid out by ERISA just to be safe.
 For instance, if the LSA covers medical expenses, it could make it subject to ERISA.
 This is a problem you’ll want to avoid.

 LSAs are ideal for companies that want to see higher fringe benefits utilization.
 They are also great for employees who are craving work-life balance and could benefit from the personalization of these benefits.
 You’ll need to ask your employees what kinds of benefits they would like to have access to and then decide if it’s worth investing in LSAs.
 Look at what similar companies in your field are doing before getting started.

 Popular Perk Categories, Compt 2023 Perk Study